evgenymng/zellij-compact-bar/README.md

 A very simple tab bar plugin for [zellij](https://github.com/zellij-org/zellij)

-This is a for of [github.com/tarkah/zellij-bare-bar](https://github.com/tarkah/zellij-bare-bar)
+This is a fork of [github.com/tarkah/zellij-bare-bar](https://github.com/tarkah/zellij-bare-bar)

 </div>